 So if you want to start improving a process, you always look for the value-creating activities and the non-value-creating activities.
 And then you look at how you can eliminate those non-value-creating activities, combine them with other activities, do them at a different time or make them simpler.

 Daniel (Dan) Jones and James P. (Jim) Womack are the founders of Lean and developed a Lean management theory that revolves around five Lean principles.
 More on this in the book Lean Thinking.
-The five Lean principles guide organizations in any industry that use Lean as a method for continuous improvement.
+The five Lean principles guide organizations in any industry that employ Lean as a method for continuous improvement.

 A lot!
 The beauty of Lean is that you can start applying it both very big and very small.
 Of course, the answer to this question depends on your personal situation, but we try to give you some guidance here.